Low red blood cell count due to chemotherapy

 What is the treatment for anaemia?

-To correct anaemia, your child may need to have a red blood cell transfusion.
+Anaemia will improve by itself over time.
+But, to correct anaemia quickly, particularly if your child needs more chemotherapy, they may need to have a red blood cell transfusion.